 - Develop the professional knowledge and leadership skills needed for advanced level practice in nursing.

-- Study at a university ranked 1st in the UK and 3rd in the world for nursing (QS World University Rankings 2018).
+- Study at a university ranked 6th in the world and 3rd in the UK for Nursing (QS World University Rankings 2022).

 - Learn when it suits you with our part-time and full-time study options.

 - Choose from a range of course units to suit your own interests within nursing.

 - We also offer units from this MSc as standalone courses for continuing professional development (CPD).
 See the nursing, midwifery and social work CPD page for further information.